Environmental Impact Statements

-The City uses an EIS as a tool to make decisions on whether or not a proposed project is compatible with their policies, or if changes to the proposed project are needed prior to giving their approval.
+Approval agencies (i.e. the City of Ottawa, Township or conservation authority) use an EIS as a tool to make decisions on whether or not a proposed project is compatible with their policies, or if changes to the proposed project are needed prior to giving their approval.

-The City will look at your proposal, review their information resources, and decide whether they feel there may be potential negative impacts to the existing wildlife and habitat if your project was to proceed as proposed.
-ALHG staff are well-versed in working with City staff and other approval agencies, to work towards mutually beneficial solutions.
+The approval agency will look at your proposal, review their information resources, and decide whether they feel there may be potential negative impacts to the existing wildlife and habitat if your project was to proceed as proposed.
+Shade Group staff are well-versed in working with approval agencies in and around the Ottawa Valley to work towards mutually beneficial solutions.

-The features the City are concerned with may be anything from species at risk habitat, wetlands, fish habitat, significant woodlands, or even the small stream that only flows in the spring through the middle of the property you want to develop.
-If the City believes there may be one or more of these features on or near your proposed project, they will ask you to complete an EIS.
+The features the approval agencies are concerned with may be anything from species at risk habitat, wetlands, fish habitat, significant woodlands, or even the small stream that only flows in the spring through the middle of the property you want to develop.
+If the approval agency believes there may be one or more of these features on or near your proposed project, they will ask you to complete an EIS.
 The majority of rural development projects will require an EIS.
 Projects in suburban or downtown areas are less likely to need an EIS.

-One thing to remember is that in the eyes of the City, development can be shovels in the ground, or it can also refer to a severance, which although they may just be lines on a drawing, generally represent potential future development.
+One thing to remember is that in the eyes of the approval agency, development can be shovels in the ground, or it can also refer to a severance, which although they may just be lines on a drawing, generally represent potential future development.